 What type of care is provided with the services?

 When it comes to choosing an allied health service, it is important to know what they will offer and if this will be suitable for the needs of the person seeking the service.
-Every case is individual and it is important to consult a professional before moving forward with allied health services.
+Every case is individual and it is important to consult a professional before moving forward with allied health service.
+Listed below is a rough outline of some of the allied health services available and their benefits for ageing in the home.

 Home rehabilitation for post surgery comfort.
 There are many cases of elderly citizens requiring surgery, such as hip replacements and knee surgery.
 Home rehabilitation provides physiotherapists and occupational therapists to help people return to the comfort of their own bed for optimal recovery.